-It is useful to have a so-called pre-hearing video conference with counsel a number of days in advance of the hearing.
+It is useful to have a so-called pre-trial telephone conference with counsel a number of days in advance of the hearing.
 During such a conference, one can solve a number of procedural and administrative matters that otherwise would have to be dealt with at the outset of the hearing itself.
-In a number of cases in which such a video conference has not taken place, I have seen a whole morning or even a whole day lost on these procedural and administrative matters, which may in turn endanger the schedule.
+In a number of cases in which such a telephone conference has not taken place, I have seen a whole morning or even a whole day lost on these procedural and administrative matters, which may in turn endanger the schedule.

 With respect to timing, it was mentioned earlier that, within limits, each party should have equal time at the hearing.
-A useful tool is to send the parties beforehand an Excel spreadsheet in which they have to indicate the estimated time for their opening statements, the direct, cross and re-direct examination (as applicable), and the closing statements.
+A useful tool is to send the parties beforehand a chart in which they have to indicate the estimated time for their opening statements, the direct, cross and re-direct examination (as applicable), and the closing statements.
 The secretary of the tribunal then acts as a timekeeper.
 Such a tool is useful for scheduling and re-scheduling.
 At the end of each day one can compare the estimates to the actuals with counsel and take appropriate measures with respect to the remainder of the schedule.
-Counsel generally also like the time-keeping as shown in the Excel spreadsheet as it helps them to focus on the questions they really need to ask to the witnesses.
-In connection with timing, it is good practice to instruct counsel to avoid downtime: witnesses and experts should be available half a day in advance of their scheduled examination.
+Counsel generally also like the time-keeping chart as it helps them to focus on the questions they really need to ask to the witnesses.